 Purchasing fertility drugs in the EU/EEA

-You can claim reimbursement for your expenses for fertility drugs once you have paid the user fee of NOK 20,176 (2024).
+You might be entitled to a refund of your expenses for fertility drugs once you have paid the user fee of NOK 20,761 (2025).
 This also applies when the drugs are purchased in another EU/EEA country.
 Go through all the steps in this guide to understand your rights and what you need to do.
-You will find the claim form in step 3.
+You will find the application form in step 3.

 1